§6 ch3: Resource Family Assessment and Licensing Process

 License Maintenance and Renewal

-The assessment should be updated any time there is a significant change in the family situation within two (2) weeks of the Children’s Service Worker being notified of the change.A significant change would be a change in household composition, move from one residence to another, major physical changes in the home, death of family member, debilitating illness of a household member, etc.If the update is due to a physical move or physical change in residence, reference must be made to licensing regulation compliance.
+The assessment should be updated any time there is a significant change in the family situation within two (2) weeks of the resource development worker being notified of the change.A significant change would be a change in household composition, move from one residence to another, major physical changes in the home, death of family member, debilitating illness of a household member, etc.If the update is due to a physical move or physical change in residence, reference must be made to licensing regulation compliance.
 If the household contains weapons, the worker must personally observe that the storage of the weapons complies with Division policy and foster home licensing rules.

 A new Foster Family Profile, CD-56 is to be completed at the time of license renewal, unless there is already a current up-to-date profile in the file.The CD-56 is to be updated when there are changes in the household composition that impact the information gathered on the form.